Spanish cruiser Princesa de Asturias: 1906–1909

 On 7 May 1906, Princesa de Asturias, Pelayo, Emperador Carlos V, and Río de la Plata left Cadiz and, after stops at Ceuta and Málaga, arrived at Cartagena.
 At the end of June 1906, Princesa de Asturias and Río de la Plata departed Cartagena for a cruise along the Spanish coast.
 As part of the Training Squadron, Princesa de Asturias conducted naval exercises off Santa Pola, after which the squadron visited Alicante.
 The squadron got back underway on 4 July 1906 and proceeded to Barcelona.

 Princesa de Asturias departed Barcelona on 11 July 1906 and, after stopping at Cádiz to coal, arrived at Ferrol.
 She got back underway from Ferrol on 23 July and on 25 July arrived at San Sebastián, where she rendezvoused with Giralda, which had King Alfonso XIII and Queen Victoria Eugenie aboard.
 The two ships moved on to Santander, from which they departed on 30 July bound for Cowes on the Isle of Wight in England.
-They called at Cowes from 1 to 13 August, then proceeded to Southampton, where the king and queen disembarked for a visit to England and Scotland.
+They arrived at Cowes in company with Extremadura — which had three of Alfonso XIII's small racing boats lashed to her deck — on 1 August 1906, calling there until 13 August, then proceeded to Southampton, where the king and queen disembarked for a visit to England and Scotland.
 The two ships departed Southampton and arrived at Cowes on 21 August and at San Sebastián on 23 August.
 Príncipe de Asturias parted company with Giralda there and rejoined the Training Squadron at Bilbao on 24 August 1906.

 Princesa de Asturias was at Málaga on 3 November 1906, awaiting a visit to the city by King Alfonso XIII and Queen Victoria Eugenie.
 Due to unrest in Morocco, she departed Málaga in company with the French Navy armored cruiser bound for Tangier, where the two ships anchored on 6 November 1906.
 After confirming that Tangier was calm, Princesa de Asturias proceeded to Cádiz.
 After coaling and embarking Spanish Army troops, she headed back to Tangier in mid-December 1906, then returned to Cadiz in mid-January 1907.